THE VFA PIONEER HISTORIES PROJECT

 MJC: Well, this has been delightful, Judith.
 Do we have any final words?

 JA: I’m like you.
-I’m one of the women in the world, and certainly in the United States who has been a beneficiary of the women’s liberation movement in the 20th and 21st centuries.
+I’m one of the women in the world, and certainly in the United States, who has been a beneficiary of the women’s liberation movement in the 20th and 21st centuries.
 And I’m grateful.
 I’m happy about it.
-We all did a lot of work.
-We’re apparently still working.
-But that doesn’t make it any less of something to be grateful for.
-It’s just extraordinary, I think about the years of my elders and what they had to deal with and compare that with ours.
-Not that ours was peachy keen, but unquestionably great good fortune, to have been born in a moment where, “Hit the Streets,” is like a bumper sticker.
+We all did a lot of work – we’re apparently still working! – but that doesn’t make it any less something to be grateful for.
+It’s extraordinary, great good fortune, to have been born in a moment when “Hit the Streets,” was (essentially) a slogan, if not a bumper sticker.
 I’m pretty happy about it, and I’m grateful.